acend/kubernetes-basics-training/README.md

 ## Hugo

-Ansible Techlab is built using the static page generator [Hugo](https://gohugo.io/) and published under [ansible.puzzle.ch](https://ansible.puzzle.ch/).
+HELM Techlab is built using the static page generator [Hugo](https://gohugo.io/) and published under [helm.puzzle.ch](https://helm.puzzle.ch/).

 The page uses the [dot theme](https://github.com/themefisher/dot) which is included as a Git Submodule.